rust-lang/rust/README.md

   happening and where in your code would be a good place to look for it.
   Specifying this argument multiple times does not overwrite the previous values, instead it appends its values to the list.
 Listing a tag multiple times has no effect.
+* `-Zmiri-track-weak-memory-loads` shows a backtrace when weak memory emulation returns an outdated value from a load.
+This can help diagnose problems that disappear under `-Zmiri-disable-weak-memory-emulation`.

 [function ABI]: https://doc.rust-lang.org/reference/items/functions.html#extern-function-qualifier